FrazTheWizard/TheCProgrammingLanguage/exercises/exercise8-2.md

 # Exercise 8-2

-> Rewrite fopen and _fillbuf with fields instad of explicit bit operations.
+> Rewrite fopen and _fillbuf with fields instead of explicit bit operations.
 Compare code size and execution speed.

 ## Process
 This was a fairly straightforward exercise, rewriting `fopen` and `_fillbuf` using bitfields with a manual search and replace.